profiq/slack-open-poll/README.md

 ## Slash Command Handler

-Handler processes `/poll` commands from users, validates the input, creates a poll using chat.postMessage, and returns the poll message
+Handler processes `/poll` commands from users, validates the input, creates a poll using chat.postMessage Returns the poll message with options and buttons for voting Added functionality for multi-choice polls

 ### Funcionality

-Parses poll question and options from command text Validates number of options (2-10)
+Parses poll question and options from command text Checks for keywords before question like `multiple` for multi-choice polls Validates number of options (2-10)
 Creates a poll using the PollService
 Returns a block message in the Slack channel with the question, options and buttons